SeriousOldMan/Simulator-Controller/README.md

   - Build your own plugins and offer them on GitHub.
 Contact me and I will add a link to your plugin in this documentation.
   - Found a bug, or built a new feature?
 Even better.
 Please contact me, and I will give you access to the code repository.

-Heads Up: I am actively searching for a co-developer for the upcoming iRacing integration.
+Heads Up: I am looking for a co-developer for the some fancy upcoming AI stuff.

 ### To Do